amr28693/solitonic_reservoir/README.md

-# The code repository associated with the work: 'Morphological Computation in the Nonlinear Schrödinger Wavefield: Solitonic Dynamics Enable Noise-Tolerant, Self-Organizing Stability Inaccessible to Linear Systems'
+# The code repository associated with the work: 'Nonlinear Wavefield Dynamics as a Computational Substrate: Phase-to-Amplitude Conversion and Noise-Tolerant Information Processing in the Nonlinear Schrödinger Equation'

 *By: Anderson M. Rodriguez*